cosmos72/hyperluminal-mem/README.md

 ### Unsupported systems

-* [ECL](http://ecls.sourceforge.net/) has some known issues with CFFI, OSICAT and STMX, three libraries required by Hyperluminal-mem.
+* [ECL](http://ecls.sourceforge.net/) version 13.5.1 has some known issues
+  with CFFI, OSICAT and STMX, three libraries required by Hyperluminal-mem.
   Once support for these three libraries improves, Hyperluminal-mem can be tested on it too.

 ### Other systems